learn-co-curriculum/dsc-spark-dataframes/README.md

     'Column' object is not callable

-We can chain a `contains` method call onto the Column, but again, if we try to `show()` it, we get an error:
+You can chain a `contains` method call onto the Column, but again, if you try to `show()` it, you get an error:

 ```python